Public-Health-Scotland/R-Resources/Intro to R-NSS.md

 There are two ways you can use R: through a programme installed in your local computer (desktop) or through a version installed in an [NSS Server](http://nssrstudio.csa.scot.nhs.uk/). (server).

 To use R desktop you first need to ask CSD to install it for you.
 Request both R and RStudio as the latter makes writing programs/scripts a lot easier.
-RStudio is an interface to R. The latest version available for PHI is R 3.3.2 and RStudio 1.0.136 (January 2018).
+RStudio is an interface to R. The latest version available for PHI is R 3.5.1 and RStudio 1.1.456 (October 2018).
 If you need to connect to SMRA databases using R desktop, you will need to specify that you need R Core 3.3.2 with SMRA ODBC collection.
 You need to install them from software center after IT has confirmed the availability.

 If you want to use R server, please refer to the [R server guidelines](http://www.isdscotland.org/About-ISD/Methodologies/_docs/Using-R-with-SMRA-V1-0-FINAL.pdf).
 You will have to request a login -from CSD.
-The current R version for the server is 3.2.0 and for RStudio 0.99.473 (January 2018).
+The current R version for the server is 3.2.3 and for RStudio 0.99.896 (October 2018).

 ## RStudio
 RStudio is a visual interface that facilitates the task of programming in R. This [short video](https://www.youtube.com/watch?v=5p04znmmgQ8) will guide you through the different parts and panels of the layout of RStudio.